ip0p/open-carom3d-server/README.txt

 ----------------------------------------------------

 How to build:
-Before building, open the server_starter.cpp file and change the IP you want to expose.
+Before building, open the server_starter.cs file and change the IP you want to expose.
-This is a CMake C++ project, just use a supporting CMake compatible compiler (like updated versions of Visual Studio, MinGW etc).
+This is a .NET C# project, just use a supporting .NET compatible compiler (like updated versions of Visual Studio, etc).

 *Windows only for now, there are plans for Unix-like systems though.

 ----------------------------------------------------

 How to run:
-Double click on the geerated server executable.
+Double click on the generated server executable.

 For remote connections (playing with friends), tell your friends to:
 - Download the official Carom3D 5.31 (Last official version) executable;